Nakatsu, in northern Oita, has more karaage shops per capita than anywhere else in Japan — over 60 specialty stalls in one small city.

 Karaage Zenigata — the road-trip stop

 Zenigata sits on the Nakatsu bypass road — easy to pull into when driving from Fukuoka to Yufuin.
-Drive-through-style takeout, fast service, no sit-down.
-Best for families on a tight schedule.
+The drive-through-style takeout is fast, with no sit-down area.

 - Hours: 10:00–21:00, open daily